-Academic integrity, the term you might have breezed over on syllabus day, is actually a really important aspect of university work—one that goes beyond just plagiarism.
+Academic integrity, a term you might be tempted to breeze over on a syllabus, is actually a really important aspect of university work—one that goes beyond just plagiarism.

 At UBC, you'll be expected to conduct a lot of research for your work, which will either be an expansion of existing ideas or a brand new perspective of your own.

 No matter your faculty, you’ll be a part of an academic community that is pushing the boundaries of knowledge—and they need your help to continue to do this.
 Integrity means that you will do this with honesty and a moral standing that you’ll only take credit for your own ideas.

 How to create new ideas